d-valles/create-island-app/README.md

     * Inside the main components we have a component file that holds components relevant to that specific class.

-### Design assumptions and architecture
+### Design and architecture

 **Displaying Stats**: I could think of two ways of rendering the grid, and handling events.
 The first one is to update and run the algorithms of counting using a button and run only once when clicked.
-The second is to use a throttle function to update the stats each 'x seconds'.
-(TODO)
+The second is to use a debounce function to update the stats each '1 seconds'.

 **Displaying grid changes**: To handle the cell stats, I started updating the state when toggled, but looking to upgrade this, I felt a debounce function could work here.
 Updating the grid's state, but only send it to the Main component when the user finished clicking.
-(TODO)

  **Control Options**: I decided to limit the number of rows and columns the user could add.
 Min value = 1, max Value = 20.